-- One way you can combat boredom is by socializing: make fun plans with some friends or go make some new ones and spend some time interacting with one another.
+- One way you can combat boredom is by socializing: make plans to spend meaningful time with friends, old or new.

-- You can also cure your boredom by learning something new; this will stimulate your mind and require time and energy, thus eliminate boredom.
+- You can also cure your boredom by learning something new; this will stimulate your mind and requires time and energy, thus eliminating boredom.

-- It’s also important you take this time to find a new source of motivation, as boredom can signify a laugh of inspiration in your life.
+- It’s also important you take this time to find a new source of motivation, as boredom can signify a lack of inspiration in your life.

 So, what do you do?
-A lot of the time, the answer is nothing.
-You wait for the boredom to pass or you get busy again and forget all about it.
-But what if you start experiencing these feelings more and more often.
-You feel constantly bored, and start to question your role in the world.
+Oftentimes, the answer is nothing.
+You simply wait for the boredom to pass or you get busy again and forget all about it.
+But what happens if you start experiencing these feelings more and more often?
+You’re in a constant state of boredom, and start to question your role in the world.
 In this case, you can’t sit around and do nothing; you have to take action.
-Caleb Backe, health and wellness expert, suggests you can have fun again and find new meaning by implementing the following:
+Caleb Backe, health and wellness expert, says you can have fun and find meaning again.
+Try implementing the following:

-You can also cure your boredom by learning something new.
+You can also cure your boredom by learning something new or engaging your brain in a new way.
 “Boredom stems from a lack of mental stimulation.
 By learning something new, you’re working a part of your brain that hasn’t been used recently and you stimulate your mind to think in a new way,” Backe explains.
 “Not only does this lay out new goals (to master your new talent) but it takes time to learn, therefore, eliminating boredom.”